SHaroonShah/Readme-Developers-Hub---Production/docs/📦 Shipment creation and manifesting workflows/windsor-framework-a-new-trade-regulation-between-great-britain-and-northern-ireland/windsor-framework-faqs.md

      • If an EORI number is provided, it must include the sender’s and receiver’s EORI number.

   If either field is missing, the shipment will be rejected.
+This requirement only applies to B2B shipments.
 </Accordion>

 <Accordion title="What do I need to do if I am a Business to Consumer (B2C) customer?">